Visiting in January Overview

 benefits of visiting in january

 The biggest benefit to visiting Yosemite in January is the lack of crowds.
 Summer is the busiest time of the year, and spring and fall are also bustling—although not nearly as busy as summer.
-Winter is a season of peace and quiet without lines of traffic through the valley or the struggle to find a parking spot.
-The other main benefit to visiting in January is the beauty of the snow falling covering the domes of the Valley or the giant sequoias of Mariposa Grove.
+Winter is a season of peace and quiet without traffic lines through the valley or the struggle to find a parking spot.
+The other main benefit to visiting in January is the beauty of the snow covering the Valley’s domes or the giant sequoias of Mariposa Grove.
 It is truly a winter wonderland, and the low lighting in winter makes for great photography.

-An additional benefit of visiting Yosemite in January is that you are more likely to be able to book a last minute trip.
+An additional benefit of visiting Yosemite in January is that you are more likely to be able to book a last-minute trip.
 Anyone who has tried to find a place to stay or even a campsite a month or two before their summer trip to the park knows that accommodations in the summer book up to 6 months in advance.
-But in the winter, if you have a few days off work or happen to be in the area, finding a place to stay is much less of a headache, even if your trip is only a few weeks away.
+But in the winter, if you have a few days off work or are in the area, finding a place to stay is much less of a headache, even if your trip is only a few weeks away.

 drawbacks of visiting in january

-The snow in Yosemite is a double-edged sword, making it beautiful, but also closing many of the roads.
-The biggest drawback to visiting in January is the closures of Tioga Road and Glacier Point Road, typically closing in November and opening in late-May.
-Highway 140 that runs through the Valley is open year-round, but may have snow chain restrictions.
+The snow in Yosemite is a double-edged sword, making it beautiful and closing many roads.
+The biggest drawback to visiting in January is the closures of Tioga Road and Glacier Point Road, typically closing in November and opening in late May.
+Highway 140 runs through the Valley and is open year-round but may have snow chain restrictions.
 Mariposa Grove Road is also closed in January, although you can park your car at the Mariposa Grove Welcome Plaza and walk the two-mile Washburn Trail to the grove.

-Besides the road closures, it’s very cold in Yosemite in January and if you aren’t prepared with warm clothing and gear that can withstand the temperatures, your trip won’t be the winter wonderland experience you were hoping for.
-And while accommodations might be easier to find last minute in the January, you will have to spend more time packing as the winter months require more gear than the summer months.
+Besides the road closures, it’s very cold in Yosemite in January.
+If you aren’t prepared with warm clothing and gear that can withstand the temperatures, your trip won’t be the winter wonderland experience you hoped for.
+And while accommodations might be easier to find last minute in January, you will have to spend more time packing as the winter months require more gear than the summer months.

-Additionally, visiting in January gives you a smaller chance of seeing certain of Yosemite’s wildlife, such as bears and snakes, as they will be hibernating to wait out the cold.
+Visiting in January gives you a smaller chance of seeing Yosemite’s wildlife, such as bears and snakes, as they will be hibernating to wait out the cold.

 things to do in january